 Notice how all the big gyms and jobs boards have disappeared out of the search and left smaller private establishments that you can now easily find and apply for.

-There you have it the comprehenisve list of how to find a personal trainig job (UK).
+There you have it, the comprehensive list of how to find a personal training job (UK).

-Once you have gotten offered a job ensure you check out our article on Writing a business plan for success to get 60 paying clients in less than 6 months.
+Once you have been offered a job, ensure you check out our article on Writing a business plan for success to get 60 paying clients in less than 6 months.

 Become a Level 4 Qualified PT Find out how to become a Level 4 Master Trainer